BlueQuartzSoftware/simplnx/CONTRIBUTING.md

   - Answer questions from fellow users in [DREAM3DNX-Issues discussions](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues/discussions)
 - **For Python Developers:**
   - Create new examples of use cases and as a Jupyter Notebook or sdd to documentation
-  - Create filters for complex from new papers and dissertations
+  - Create filters for simplnx from new papers and dissertations
   - Fix bugs in filters or the python bindings
   - Update exisitng filters to expand functionality or optimize
 - **For Operating System Power Users and CyberSecurity Experts:**
   - Report security vulnerabilities in [DREAM3DNX-Issues](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues)
   - Add CMake presets for compiling on unique operating systems not already supported
-  - Create packages of DREAM3DNX and/or complex (with the nxrunner cli) and submit them to your favorite package manager (AUR, Flatpak, etc.)
+  - Create packages of DREAM3DNX and/or simplnx (with the nxrunner cli) and submit them to your favorite package manager (AUR, Flatpak, etc.)
-  - Create ways to run complex (with the nxrunner cli) in containers (such as Docker container)
+  - Create ways to run simplnx (with the nxrunner cli) in containers (such as Docker container)
 - **For C++ Developers:**
-  - Create new filters for complex from new papers and dissertations
+  - Create new filters for simplnx from new papers and dissertations
-  - Port old SIMPL filters to the updated complex framework [porting filters guidelines](/docs/Porting_Filters.md)
+  - Port old SIMPL filters to the updated simplnx framework [porting filters guidelines](/docs/Porting_Filters.md)
   - Handle bugs and feature requests: [issue tracker](https://github.com/bluequartzsoftware/complex/issues)
   - Create new test cases to improve the reliability and robustness of the filters
   - Update nxrunner cli to offer the same functionality as our GUI interface